 5. Make sure your image can be shared easily.
 That means that when someone clicks the social share icons I mentioned earlier, they will be able to share the post and the image.
 People are much more likely to notice, click on, and read a post if they are attracted to it by a colorful image that helps tell the story.

-So, now that you know what makes your content shareable, you may have a bit of tweaking to do.
+So, now that you know what makes your already great blog content shareable as well, you may have a bit of tweaking to do.
 I hope you’ll do it, because the easier you make it for like-minded folks the share the love, the more likely they’ll do it and help get your message out there!

 Need help with content creation or social media?
 Contact me anytime for a free brainstorming session!